ebabel-games/ebabel-games/README.md

 ## Future development

 ### todo tasks
+- In offline mode, the cv is not available.
+Fix this.
 - Rewrite code in Typescript.
 - Add a block "Favourite quotes":
   - "Functionality is an asset, code is a liability".